Conduct screening, assessment for substance abuse & other addictions, risk, and treatment needs

-- Assesses and tracks clients stages of change and stages of treatment readiness;
+- Assess and track clients’ stages of change and stages of treatment readiness;

-- Conducts outreach utilizing evidence based practices such as motivational interviewing, cognitive behavioral approaches and relapse prevention; consistent with clients stage of change and/or readiness;
+- Conducts outreaches utilizing evidence-based practices such as motivational interviewing, cognitive behavioral approaches and relapse prevention; consistent with clients' stage of change and/or readiness.

-- Work collaboratively with persons served to understand how addiction and/or substance abuse impact all areas of life;
+- The Recovery Specialist Supervisor will work collaboratively with residents to understand how addiction and/or substance impact all areas of life.

-- Addresses consequences of use regardless of stages of change, and supporting readiness, relapse prevention, and long-term recovery;
+- Addressing consequences of use regardless of stages of change and supporting readiness, relapse prevention and long-term recovery.

-- Provides community based resources for any mental health or substance abuse related concerns as needed by the person served;
+- The Recovery Specialist Supervisor will provide community based resources for any substance abuse related concerns and mental health as needed by resident.

-- Reports to the Program Director/Clinical Director on a daily basis to seek guidance, supervision and support in their cases.
+- The Program Specialist Supervisor will report to the Program Director/Clinical Director on a daily basis to seek guidance, supervision and support in their cases.